carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 ### Mapping similar built-in types

-When it is not possible to convert a non-owning reference or pointer to a C++ data structure or vocabulary type into a suitable Carbon type, the actual C++ type will be used.
+When it is not possible to convert a non-owning reference or pointer to a C++ data structure or vocabulary type into a suitable Carbon type, a pointer to the underlying C++ type will be used.
 However, its API may not match Carbon idioms or patterns, and may not integrate with generic Carbon code written against those idioms, or vice versa.